The Mandalorian and Grogu: Marketing

 Favreau and Filoni presented initial footage from the film at Disney's D23 convention in August 2024.
 More footage was shown at D23 Brazil that November, with Favreau and Filoni appearing via a video message from the film's set.
-A panel for the film was held at Star Wars Celebration Japan in April 2025, where more footage was shown.
+A panel for the film was held at Star Wars Celebration Japan in April 2025, where more footage and first-look photos were shown.
 Favreau, Filoni, Kennedy, Pascal, and Weaver discussed the film and were joined on stage by an animatronic Grogu.

-A teaser trailer was released online in September 2025.
-Michael McWhertor from Polygon said it "promises lots of action".
-The Verges Andrew Webster said the teaser made the film look like a combination of the "adventurous vibe of the original trilogy and the cuteness of" The Mandalorian.
-James Hibberd at The Hollywood Reporter said the "action-packed trailer is a bit of a different vibe for a Star Wars film, and feels very lighthearted and family friendly".
-He noted the focus on Grogu and the fact that only one human face (Weaver) is clearly seen in the trailer, which otherwise features creatures, droids, and masked characters.
-The teaser was originally planned to be released the previous week, but was repeatedly delayed amid Disney's controversial decision to suspend its ABC late-night talk show Jimmy Kimmel Live!
-The teaser's release before the suspension was resolved led to comments from fans and commentators who believed the teaser was being used by Disney to distract from the controversy.
-Matt Patches, also from Polygon, said the teaser was exciting and should have felt like a "massive event", but instead it felt like Disney was attempting a Jedi mind trick.
+A teaser trailer was released online in late September 2025.
+It was originally planned to be released the previous week, but was repeatedly delayed amid Disney's controversial decision to suspend its ABC late-night talk show Jimmy Kimmel Live!
+The teaser's release before the suspension was resolved led to comments from fans and commentators who believed it was being used by Disney to distract from the controversy.
+Matt Patches at Polygon said the teaser should have felt like a "massive event" but instead felt like Disney was attempting a Jedi mind trick.
+Discussing the teaser for The Verge, Andrew Webster said it made the film look like a combination of the "adventurous vibe of the original trilogy and the cuteness" of The Mandalorian, while Polygons Michael McWhertor said it "promises lots of action".
+James Hibberd at The Hollywood Reporter said the teaser was a "different vibe for a Star Wars film, and feels very lighthearted and family friendly".
+He noted the focus on Grogu and the fact that only one human face (Weaver) is clearly seen among creatures, droids, and masked characters.
+Also writing for The Hollywood Reporter, Richard Newby said the teaser and other early marketing had not distinguished the film from the series and left some questioning why a fourth season had not been made instead.
+While Newby praised The Mandalorian, he believed a theatrical Star Wars film should feel different from watching a Disney+ series.